 The first show of the “Silk Peace Art Road” – SPAR – Installation

-SPAR is a photo-based, multimedia installation which was shown for the first time in the context of the Venice Biennale 2019, the world’s largest and most important event for contemporary art.
+SPAR is a photo-based, multimedia installation by Jan Oberg which was shown for the first time in the context of the Venice Biennale 2019, the world’s largest and most important event for contemporary art.

-Jan Oberg, the creator of the SPAR installation, is an experienced peace and future researcher and peace studies professor as well as an art photographer.
+Jan Oberg is an art photographer as well as an experienced peace and future researcher and peace studies professor.
 More about him here.

 What is it?

-Artistically, the SPAR installation represents a new way of integrating photography with painting and artefacts.
-Its basic features are photographs (single and collages) printed on canvas and painted on and into plywood panels by acrylic brushstrokes and to that added various objects from the various countries that appear in the installation.
+…the SPAR installation represents a new way of integrating photography with painting and artefacts.
+Its basic features are photographs (single and collages) printed on canvas and painted on and into plywood panels by acrylic brushstrokes and to that various objects from the various countries that appear in the installation have been added.

-It has four panels and each stand leaning to the wall on podiums covered in fabrics and over each hangs an over-painted painting leaning outwards, inspired by the Chinese ”paibians”.
+It has four panels and each stand leaning against the wall on podiums covered in fabrics.
+And over each panel hangs an over-painted, framed painting tilting outwards, inspired by the Chinese ”

-One movie, ”One Road” contains a kaleidoscopic series of clips from Oberg’s trips and from art exhibitions; the other ”One Journey” contains a series of shorter explanations by Oberg about the project, the Belt and Road Initiative, BRI, as well as a short movie about paper-making in China – all with references to the installation.
+On that wall, you see also two iPads.
+One with a movie, ”One Road” which contains a kaleidoscopic series of clips from Oberg’s trips and from art exhibitions; the other ”One Journey” contains a series of shorter explanations by Oberg about the project, the Belt and Road Initiative, BRI, as well as a short movie about paper-making in China – all with references to the installation.

-In terms of content, the installation is about the changing world order, the rise of the East and China to the right of the installation (and lighter colours) and the decline of the West to the left (darker colours).
-It’s about the hopes for a more peaceful cooperative and multi-polar future world when the US Empire, the last, has disappeared.
+… the installation is about the changing world order, the rise of the East/Orient and China to the right in the installation (and lighter colours) and the decline of the West to the left (darker colours).
+It’s about the hopes for a more peaceful cooperative and multi-polar future world when the US Empire will have disappeared.